danbev/tuf-client/README.md

 ## The Update Framework (TUF) client
-This repository contains a very basic TUF client, the sole purpose of this is document and understand how a TUF client works.
+This repository contains a very basic TUF client, the sole purpose of this project is document and understand how a TUF client works.

 ### Installing tuftool
 This example is going to use a tool called